 RADIOFREQUENCY ABLATION FOR VARICOSE VEINS

-Our Mequon Vein Clinic serves the greater Milwaukee area
+Our Mequon, WI Vein Clinic serves the greater Milwaukee area

 Common vein treatments include endovenous radiofrequency ablation and endovenous laser ablation.
 These treatments are used on the abnormal vessels feeding the varicose veins.
 Therefore, the root of the system is treated first.